The Bell Jar

 "A bad dream.

-"To the person in the bell jar, blank and stopped as dead baby, the world itself is the bad dream.
+"To the person in the bell jar, blank and stopped as a dead baby, the world itself is the bad dream.

 "A bad dream.